kmurata798/spd-2.3-debugging-techniques/debug_log.md

 ## Exercise 2

 [[
+    Expected output is data reflecting off of the weather for specific cities.
+    Actual output, error page on submission.

     The specific strings used in the request.args.get seem to be causing errors.
     In the /results route, changed the city request.args.get to 'city' and changed the units request.args.get to 'units'.